projectara/greybus-spec/source/introduction.rst

 The Greybus Specification is included within the MDK; its purpose is to define software interfaces whose data and control flow cross Module boundaries.
-This is required to ensure software compatibility and interoperability between Modules and the :ref:`Frame
+This is required to ensure software compatibility and interoperability between Modules and the :term:`Frame`.
-<glossary-frame>`.

 Project Ara utilizes the |unipro| protocol for inter-Module communication.
 The |unipro| specification is defined by the |mipi|